 The real-time notifications helped streamline McGarry’s workday by allowing him to easily monitor everyone else’s labor.
 Every new entry left by his team in the task content would include a date stamp and the name of the person who made it, so accountability was never an issue.
 It also allowed him to communicate on the fly with anyone across the job site.

 “I think Fieldwire speaks for itself,” says McGarry.
 “Going back and forth with Katherine would have been a lot more difficult, trying to quantify and locate all the repairs.
 Fieldwire really made everything a lot easier and helped us be very precise.
-Instead of having to go up hundreds of feet on scaffolds each day to track repairs, I could have one of our guys already up there use an iPad to input their progress in real-time, which is awesome.
-I’d know right away when something was finished.

 “I could then pull up each repair myself and organize all the items in spreadsheets based off of the Fieldwire data.
 And initially, Katherine would include all of the photos and locations of each repair, so not only would Fieldwire give you the location on the drawing to find each item, but it also gave you the photos so you could really hone in on the exact spot of the building where the repair needed to be done.
 It left no room for error.”

 While it was the efficient functionality of Fieldwire that first attracted Frey and McGarry, it was the ease-of-use that led to their full adoption of the construction app.
 Project management techniques in this industry can often be as old as the FAPC itself.
 When a practical, modern solution appeared that could replace those dated methods with a simplified process, converting to the new option was an easy decision.